Natalie Norwick: West Coast breakthrough

 Natalie Norwick had worked on the West Coast once before, for a stage production of Detective Story starring Robert Preston.
 She relocated there permanently in early 1954, and by May had started work on I Led 3 Lives, the first of four TV series in which she appeared that year.
 Next was an anthology series, Schlitz Playhouse, followed by the show that really launched her career, Medic.
 The episode "With This Ring" had her guest star as an unwed mother-to-be, a controversial topic at the time.
-At an age (30) when the careers of many other actresses fall off a cliff, Natalie's was given a second life.
+At 30 years old, when the careers of many other actresses fell off a cliff, Natalie's was given a second life.

 Besides the publicity the Medic show afforded her, it also marked the start of a working relationship with the star of the series, Richard Boone.
 He was her television mentor, and his production company later employed her on seven episodes of his second series, Have Gun - Will Travel.
 They also worked together on a production of Wuthering Heights, with Natalie playing Isabella to his Heathcliff.

 Besides her many television appearances in the mid- and late 1950s, Natalie had small credited parts in two films, 23 Paces to Baker Street (1956) and Hidden Fear (1957), neither of which generated much following.
 Thereafter, she confined her acting to the small screen, performing in dozens of television shows up to the early 1960s.
 Though she played a few leading-lady roles, her most extensive use was in character parts, by turns comical, quirky, sly, shrill, or just plain mean as the script demanded.